 Welcome to the trials and tribulations of a part-time doctorate.
-It not easy to combine a part-time PhD with full time employment but keeping a research log is probably the best additional bit of work any p/t researcher can undertake.
-It’s a way of not only keeping key issues on the surface, it ‘s a record the thousands of tiny incidents which might not seem relevant at the time but later you will be so glad you wrote them all down.
+It’s not an easy path.
+Combining a part-time PhD with full time employment and an allotment is challenging but keeping a research log is the most valuable advice.
+The log keeps you attached to the PhD when work takes over, provides an instant ‘go-to’ progress resource and most useful of all, records the thousands of tiny incidents which might not seem relevant at the time but later you will be so glad you wrote them down.

 What am I doing?